Definition

 Firmware is the foundation of the software stack that computer hardware uses for basic operations and to run applications.

 Hardware makers use embedded firmware to control the functions of various hardware devices and systems, much like a computer's operating system (OS) controls the function of software applications.
-Firmware may be written into read-only memory (ROM), erasable programmable read-only memory (EPROM) or flash memory.
+Firmware is often written into non-volatile memory such as ROM.
+It may also be written into erasable programmable read-only memory (EPROM), flash memory or one-time programmable memory.

 Why are firmware updates important and how do they work?

-Some examples of firmware updates include the following:
+Some examples of what might happen following firmware updates include the following:

 • A CD disc writer gains the ability to burn a new type of disk.

-• A router gets an update that improves its performance and stability.
+• A router improves its performance and stability.

-• A motherboard manufacturer releases a BIOS update that enables the motherboard to support new processors.
-BIOS is motherboard firmware.
+• A motherboard manufacturer releases a BIOS update to support new processors.

 Over-the-air updates are a common way for IoT devices to upgrade their firmware.

 Many electronic devices also require that the device remains powered on while updating firmware so that the update doesn't get corrupted.
-Corrupting a device's firmware can damage some devices or cause them to malfunction.
+Corrupting the firmware can damage some devices or cause them to malfunction.
+If the malfunction is permanent, the device may be damaged beyond repair.
+This is known as bricking, and is usually the result of damaged or deleted firmware.

 Types of firmware

-There are many types of technology-specific firmware, but all firmware can generally be sorted into three categories based on the level of hardware integration.
+There are many types of firmware, but all firmware can be sorted into three categories:

 • Low-level firmware.
 Low-level firmware is considered an intrinsic part of a device's hardware.
-It is often stored on non-volatile, read-only chips like ROM and therefore cannot be rewritten or updated.
-Devices containing low-level firmware have one-time programmable memory.
+It is often stored on non-volatile, read-only chips like ROM and cannot be rewritten or updated.

 • High-level firmware.
-High level firmware does allow updates and is generally more complex than low-level firmware.
-In a computer, high-level firmware resides on flash memory chips.
+High-level firmware allows updates and is generally more complex than low-level firmware.
+It usually resides on flash memory chips.

 Applications of firmware

-Firmware is found in a range of computing equipment, including complex devices and those typically not considered computing devices.
+Firmware is found in a range of computing equipment, including complex devices.
+It is also included in devices not traditionally thought of as having computer control and in devices that are typically not considered computing devices.
 Some real-world applications of firmware include the following:

 • Personal computer.
 The firmware of a personal computer -- either BIOS or unified extensible firmware interface -- comes embedded on a small memory chip on the computer's motherboard.
 A computer's peripherals, such as graphics and video cards, also contain firmware.